 Capitalized development costs amounting to \$1.00 million were impaired in 2020 due to significant delay in the ramp up of certain projects and declining demand brought by the global automotive downturn.
-The Group recorded impairment reversal for certain assets amounting to \$0.64 million as some businesses recovered.
+In 2021, the Group recorded impairment reversal for certain assets amounting to \$0.64 million as some businesses recovered.